-First of all - let’s talk usage.
+First of all - let’s talk Material.
 How long will this display need to last?
 Is it temporary?
 And only intended to be up for weeks or months?
 Most of these types of displays are made from corrugate or sturdy coated paper stock.

-Temporary Corrugate Point of Purchase Displays Pricing
+Corrugate Point of Purchase Displays Pricing

 These are the most common types of displays.
 I’m sure you’ve seen them in your favorite grocery store.
-Either on the shelf or free standing in the aisle displaying just about every type of product.
-These are also used quite extensively in big box stores, again either at the end of the aisle as an end cap display or in the aisle itself either as a bin type of display or pallet display.
+Either on the shelf or free standing in the aisle.
+Displaying just about every type of product.
+These are also used quite extensively in big box stores, again either at the end of the aisle as an End Cap Display or in the aisle itself either as a Bin type of display or Pallet display.